DuncanWalter/card-engine/README.md

 //TODO:

 * Switch to another theme/lore for the game (to force originality and get away from STS a bit)
+* Type naming convention change- Foo and Foo Wrapper to FooState and Foo
+* unify all string Id generators!

 * Find someone to help out
 * Make some documentation